Updated: 15th May 2023

 CMYK: 0%, 0%, 100%, 0%

 The origins behind the SNP’s use of yellow leads us back to 1928 and the publication of David Lloyd George’s report ‘Britain’s Industrial Future’.
-This report gained the nickname ‘the Yellow Book’ because during the 19th century, many fictional books were printed with yellow covers to show that they were something new.
+This report gained the nickname ‘the Yellow Book’ because many fictional books were printed with yellow covers during the 19th century to show they were something new.

 Therefore, yellow in this instance represents the new, the modern and the free.